Cicero, Illinois: Arts and culture

 On the south side of Cicero, there were two racetracks.
-Hawthorne Race Course, located in Cicero and Stickney, is a horse racing track still in operation.
+Hawthorne Race Course, in Cicero and Stickney, is a horse racing track still in operation.
 Just north of it was Chicago Motor Speedway at Sportsman's Park, which was formerly Sportsman's Park Racetrack (for horse racing) for many years.
-This Sportsman's Park facility is now closed, acquired by the Town of Cicero, and has since been demolished.
-Facilities of the Wirtz Beverage Group have been built on the west half and a Walmart built on the east half.
+That facility is now closed, having been acquired by the Town of Cicero and demolished.
+Facilities of the Wirtz Beverage Group have been built on the western half and a Walmart built on the eastern half.